Karthi736/AI-Based-Transformer-Health-Monitoring-System/Documentation/Simulation_Details.md

 The ESP32 collects transformer operating parameters, evaluates transformer health, determines the risk level, activates preventive protection during critical conditions, and transmits the monitoring information to Firebase.

-The SCADA dashboard provides remote visualization of the transformer operating condition.
+The SCADA dashboard provides remote visualization of the transformer operating condition, protection status, and associated monitoring parameters.

+The simulation therefore validates the basic integration of sensing, edge processing, preventive protection, cloud communication, and SCADA visualization.

 ---

 ## 11. Conclusion

-The simulation validates the basic working concept of the AI-Based Transformer Health Monitoring and Preventive Protection System.
+The simulation validates the basic working concept of the **Industrial Transformer Health Monitoring SCADA System**.

 It demonstrates the integration of:

 **Sensors → ESP32 → Health Assessment → Risk Analysis → Protection → Firebase → SCADA Dashboard**

+The system provides a practical approach for monitoring transformer operating conditions and responding to abnormal conditions through preventive protection mechanisms.

-The simulation can be further extended with additional transformer parameters, multiple transformer monitoring, historical data analysis, and advanced predictive maintenance algorithms.
+The system can be further extended with additional transformer parameters, historical data analysis, improved predictive analytics, and advanced maintenance-support algorithms.